ariqel/backup-tool/README.md

 cd backup-tool
 npm install
 ```
-Create the .env file with your data:
+Change the data in the .env with your data:
 ```
 DISCORD_TOKEN=BOT_TOKEN_HERE
 CLIENT_ID=APPLICATION_ID_HERE